SOCIAL REINVESTMENT WESTERN AUSTRALIA

 Dedicated to change.

-SRWA advocates for Social Reinvestment policies prioritising healthy families, implementing smart justice, and creating safe communities, for all Western Australians; and ultimately close the gap and the over-representation of Aboriginal people in custody in WA.
+At SRWA we advocate for WA to implement Social Reinvestment policies prioritising healthy families, implementing smart justice, and creating safe communities for all Western Australians; stopping the causes of crime before they're committed, and ultimately closing the gap and ending the over-representation of Aboriginal people in custody in WA.

 A Social Reinvestment Framework for Western Australia